VirajVaitha123/-CubeRace-AI/readme.md

 # CubeRace - AI learning to complete 'CubeRace'

 ### Introduction
-Cube race is a game that requires the user to dodge obstacles to reach the end of the obstacle course.
-The obstacles are randomly placed each game, meaning you can't simply learn how to complete one level, but develop the general skill of avoiding objects.
+Cube race is a game that requires the you to dodge obstacles to reach the end of the obstacle course.
+The obstacles are generated and placed randomly encouraging the agent to learn the generalised skill to avoid obstacles, as opposed to learning how to complete one static level.

-The game can be made more advanced in several other ways to assess the performance on teaching an AI agent, and exploring what techniques are required to help overcome such complexities.
+The game can be made more advanced to assess the performance on teaching an AI agent, and exploring what techniques are required to help overcome such complexities.
+Some examples include:
+- Varying speed over the course  (Apply more force per second) How could the agent be aware of speed with only using pixel information ?
+(Stacking frames?)
+- Add rotating obstacles
+- Reduce platform width and increase number of obstacles in a short space

 AvaSentinels is a community I created at work, helping find other people interested in Deep Reinforcement Learning.
 CubeRace is a game created by X, please follow the link below to play the original game.

 [ADD GIF OF GAME]

-The following changes where added by self:
+The following changes where implmeneted from the original game:
 - Script to create level by placing objects randomly across the platform.
 - Adjusted physics (z-velocity reached within few seconds and constant speed maintained by applying force in the opposite direction)
 - Added skybox (Star background)